blockapps/dapp-guide/README.md

 3. Go to "Apps" tab
 4. Click "Deploy" button
 5. Submit the form using the user credentials, the account address from buffer and your Zip package.
-6. In a few seconds, you should be able to see your new app in the list. *This may take up to a minute*
+6. In a few seconds, you should be able to see your new app in the list. *This may take up to a minute*.

 ## Launch Your dApp